Fujifilm says to file objection against Xerox settlement with shareholders

-TOKYO, May 2 (Reuters) - Japan’s Fujifilm Holdings Corp said it would file an objection with a U.S. court over a settlement announced earlier between Xerox Corp and activist shareholders who oppose a $6.1 billion deal between the two companies.
+TOKYO (Reuters) - Japan’s Fujifilm Holdings Corp (4901.T) said it would file an objection with a U.S. court over a settlement announced earlier between Xerox Corp (XRX.N) and activist shareholders who oppose a $6.1 billion deal between the two companies.

 “We have serious concerns about the announced settlement and we intend to file our objections with the Court shortly,” Fujifilm said in a statement on Wednesday.